Healthy Kids Eat Here

 Healthy Changes Start in Child Care

 Preschool-aged children consume much of their food in child care settings, which places responsibility on the child care facility to provide nutritious options.
-The LA ROCCS (Reducing Obesity in Child Care Settings) program is enhancing nutrition and physical activity in childcare settings by:
+The Choose Health LA Child Care program is enhancing nutrition and physical activity in childcare settings by:

 - Increasing child care providers’ knowledge about nutrition and physical activity